 However, if you have diabetes, or have recently had a heart attack or stroke, you may be advised to have blood pressure checks fairly often over the following week or so.
 Also, treatment with medication is usually considered at an earlier stage if the readings remain high.

-How common is high blood pressure (hypertension)?
+Why is high blood pressure a problem?

 High blood pressure is more common in people: